 - Dummies.
 There is consistent evidence that babies who die from SIDS are less likely to have used a dummy in their final sleep.
 However, advice varies, as dummies are thought to possibly reduce the length of breastfeeding time and therefore have other disadvantages.
 A Cochrane review failed to demonstrate that dummies have either a positive or a detrimental effect on risk of SIDS.

 - Room-sharing.
 A baby sleeping in the parental bedroom has a reduced risk of SIDS by possibly as much as 50%.
 Advice from the Lullaby Trust is therefore that babies should sleep in the parental bedroom (but not in the parental bed) for the first six months of life.

 Attending a sudden infant death

-- When first looking at the infant, note the position in which the child is lying, clothes the child is wearing, any secretions, etc on the child's face, and make an accurate recording of these observations as soon as possible, so as to have contemporaneous notes.
+- When first looking at the infant, note the position in which the child is lying, the clothes the child is wearing, and any secretions, etc on the child's face, and make an accurate recording of these observations as soon as possible, so as to have contemporaneous notes.

-- Once it has been established that death has indeed taken place, the initial concern must be for the parents and other members of the family in attendance.
-After allowing a little time for them to accept the fact of the death, it must be gently explained to them that all cases of sudden death from any cause must be reported to the coroner or, in Scotland, the procurator fiscal, that police officers will call, and that this is a routine process and not because of any suspicious circumstances.
+- Once it has been established that death has indeed taken place, the initial concern must be for the parent/s and other members of the family in attendance.
+After allowing a little time for them to accept the fact of the death, it must be gently explained to them that all cases of sudden death from any cause must be reported to the coroner or, in Scotland, the procurator fiscal, that police officers will call and that this is a routine process and not because of any suspicious circumstances.

-- The family of the child is likely to need support through the period of investigation and mourning, and the death should be reported to their usual doctor and health visitor at the earliest opportunity.
+- The family of the child is likely to need support through the period of investigation and mourning and the death should be reported to their usual doctor and health visitor at the earliest opportunity.

 - Genetic disorder